 - pain that causes sleep disturbance

 - back pain that starts gradually, between the ages of 17 and 45 years, and is not due to injury

 - spinal stiffness in the mornings, which seems to improve with exercise and motion

 - pain that improves with a warm shower

 Imaging tests for AS may confirm the diagnosis, but changes may not be immediately visible on such tests.
 This can delay diagnosis.

-The sections below will look at blood tests and imaging tests in more detail.
+The section below examines blood and imaging tests in more detail.

-No blood test can confirm AS, but there are tests that can rule out other causes of the person’s symptoms.
+No blood test can confirm AS, but some tests can rule out other causes of the person’s symptoms.